microbialinformatics/assignment03/README.md

 Patrick D. Schloss
 September 26, 2014

 Complete the exercises listed below and submit as a pull request to the [Assignment 3 repository](http://www.github.com/microbialinformatics/assignment03).
-Format this document approapriately using R markdown and knitr.
+Format this document appropriately using R markdown and knitr.
 For those cases where there are multiple outputs, make it clear in how you format the text and interweave the solution, what the solution is.

 Your pull request should only include your *.Rmd and *.md files.
 You may work with a partner, but you must submit your own assignment and give credit to anyone that worked with you on the assignment and to any websites that you used along your way.
 You should not use any packages beyond the base R system and knitr.